Checkov

 checkov -d templates/ --framework cloudformation

-# Scan with configuration file
+# With configuration file

 checkov -d templates/ -c .checkov.yml